Blog

 6. Housekeeping items

 Operating a coworking space is like running a hotel.
-You need to supply all of the miscellaneous housekeeping items that someone would need during the day including:
+You’ll want to supply all of the miscellaneous housekeeping items that someone will need including:

 • Hand soap